 Highclere Castle, situated in the countryside of Hampshire, England, is a 5,000-acre estate that leaves one absolutely speechless.
 Known in Downton Abbey as the primary home of the Crawley family, Highclere Castle has belonged to the Carnarvon family for hundreds of years.
 The 8th Earl of Carnarvon, George Herbert and his wife Lady Carnarvon currently live at Highclere Castle, while opening up their home to the public for certain days out of the year.

-Even if you have never seen the show Downton Abbey, which this is my chance to tell you that you really should do yourself and favour and watch the show, a day trip to Highclere Castle is an absolute must during your trip to England!
+Even if you have never seen the show Downton Abbey, a day trip to Highclere Castle is an absolute must during your trip to England!
+The estate and grounds are truly spectacular.
 We booked our tickets through Viator.
-While there are no more showings for this year, you can be sure to book your tickets for 2018!

 A ticket to Highclere Castle also includes a tour of the Downton Abbey Village (Bampton Village) where the Downton hospital (Bampton’s library), Isobel Crawley’s house, and the church are featured in the show.
 Hidden through the country back roads, this charming village was an absolute delight to spend time walking through.